 Federations and other parties are recommended to establish their own internal guidelines for cases of manipulation of sports competitions The internal guidelines are only available to the representatives of the organisation and are not public.
 The internal guidelines must include at least a case-by-case operating model and a crisis communication plan.
 The case-by-case operating model can be quite simple, such as:

-- The police decide on criminal investigations and the federation’s disciplinary body on any sanctions imposed.
+4. If necessary, FINCIS will refer the matter to the National Platform.
+The National Platform includes, for example, the police.
+The police decide on criminal investigations and the sports federation’s disciplinary body on any competition-related sanctions imposed.

 Guidelines for athletes and other sports stakeholders